1966 – Ibulong Mo Sa Hangin/“Whisper To The Wind” (AM Productions)

 Director Gerardo de Leon Story Ben Feleo Screenplay Pierre L. Salas, Ben Feleo Executive Producer Amalia Fuentes [as Amalia Muhlach] Music Tito Arevalo Cinematography Mike Accion Editor Ben Barcelon Set Decoration Ben Otico Makeup Baby Buencamino Assistant Director Dik Trofeo Sound Recordists Vicente Dona, Vic Dona, Tony Evarle, Pedro Nicolas Sound Salustiano Evarle Sound Effects Tony Gosalvez Sound Engineer Demetrio de Santos Men’s Warbrobe F.P.
 Bautista Assistant Editor Narciso Galang Title Design [US version] Bob LeBar

 A further link to The Blood Drinkers is Amalia Fuentes, who also produced Curse… under her real name Amalia Muhlach for her own production company.
 Amalia was one of the most famous Philippine actresses of the Sixties, a mixed Spanish or “mestizo” beauty who plays the heroine Leonore, a tragic figure at the centre of the doomed Escudero family riddled with vampirism and more.
-As a Spanish colony until the late 1800s, the country’s Hispanic legacy is still strong, leaving behind a feudal nobility who owed its alliegances more to Madrid than Manila.
-It’s no accident the film is set in the 1800s, in a Spanish mansion filled with the frayed trappings of a fading and failing colonial presence.
+As a Spanish colony until the late 1800s, the country’s Hispanic legacy is still strong, leaving behind a feudal nobility who owed its alliegances more to

 The film opens with Leonore in the arms of Daniel (Romeo Vasquez), a pure-hearted local lad who promises her to love her even from beyond the grave.
 Her father Don Enrique Escudero (Johnny Monteiro) denies permission for them to marry due to the family curse - vampirism, like madness, is borne by blood, and he has unwittingly kept the curse alive by keeping his vampire wife Dona (Mary Walter) locked in the basement.
 Every night she wakes up in her coffin, her now-animalistic screams pleading for blood.
 Don Enrique is forced to whip her into submission but can’t let go – the family has become insular to the point of incestuous.